1. Creditreform Association

 The data provided by Creditreform are used to check the default risk of an applicant in the context of taking out a loan.
 Thus, they are of great importance for lending institutions.

 Historical data on payment behaviour as well as on economic conditions help to assess whether an applicant is creditworthy.
 The assessment determines whether and at what conditions the loan will be granted.
-Thus, creditworthiness data also play an important role for borrowers.
+Thus, creditworthiness data from Creditreform plays an important role for borrowers and lenders.

 Applicants therefore have an interest in ensuring that the information in the Creditreform database is as positive as possible.
 A free self-assessment can be used to find out which entries are currently stored.
 If the entries are no longer current, you should apply to have them deleted from the register.
-Other negative entries should also be removed if possible, for example by settling outstanding invoices or sending a payment reminder.
+Other negative entries should also be removed if possible, for example by settling outstanding invoices or overdue notices.